awsdocs/aws-powershell-user-guide/doc_source/pstools-installing-specifying-region.rst

 The following is an example using the :code:`Get-EC2Instance` cmdlet.
-The custom endpoint is in the :code:`us-west-2`, or |uswest2-name| in this example, but you can use any other supported region, including regions that are not enumerated by :code:`Get-AWSRegion`.
+The custom endpoint is in the :code:`us-west-2`, or |uswest2-name| in this example, but you can use any other supported AWS region, including regions that are not enumerated by :code:`Get-AWSRegion`.

 .. code-block:: none